RCD Mallorca have secured a return to La Liga after spending this season in the Segunda División.

 Giovani dos Santos

 A player of huge promise during his time at Barcelona, Giovani dos Santos’ career began to go downhill when he joined Tottenham in the summer of 2008.
 The Mexican failed to convince manager Harry Redknapp and was sent out on a series of loans, including to Mallorca in 2012/13.

 He scored six goals in 29 La Liga appearances for the club but couldn’t prevent relegation.
 Mallorca were unable to sign him permanently, so Dos Santos joined Villarreal where he revived his career somewhat.
 The 31-year-old went on to play 88 times for La Galaxy before his release last year.
-Dos Santos is now in his native Mexico with Club America and scoring twice in 24 appearances so far.
+Dos Santos is now in his native Mexico with Club America and scoring four times in 42 appearances so far.

 Mallorca appearances: 8